-- 1. Motorised vessels propelling a convoy shall have sufficient power to ensure proper control of the convoy. - 2.
-The pusher of a pushed convoy shall be capable without turning of stopping the convoy in good time in such a way that the convoy remains under proper control. - 3.
+- 1. Motorised vessels propelling a convoy shall have sufficient power to ensure proper control of the convoy.
+The pusher of a pushed convoy shall be capable without turning of stopping the convoy in good time in such a way that the convoy remains under proper control. - 2.
 Motorized vessels may not, except for rescue or assistance to a vessel in distress, be used for towing, pushing or propelling a side-by-side formation, unless such a use is allowed in their ship's certificate.
-It is prohibited for motorized vessels towing or pushing other vessels or propelling them in side-by-side formation to leave them during making-fast or anchoring operations before the fairway has been cleared of such vessels and the boatmaster of the convoy has satisfied himself that they are in a secure position. - 4.
-Ship-borne barges shall not be placed at the head of a pushed convoy unless anchors may be presented at the head of the convoy. - 5.
-Passenger vessel with passengers on board shall not sail as part of a convoy.
-This prohibition shall not apply in cases where an auxiliary towing vessel is required or in case of emergency.
+It is prohibited for motorized vessels towing or pushing other vessels or propelling them in side-by-side formation to leave them during making-fast or anchoring operations before the fairway has been cleared of such vessels and the boatmaster of the convoy has satisfied himself that they are in a secure position. - 3.
+Ship-borne barges shall not be placed at the head of a pushed convoy unless anchors may be presented at the head of the convoy. - 4.
+Passenger vessel with passengers on board shall not sail in side-by-side formation.
+Sailing in side-by-side formation shall be permitted only for the emergency towing of a passenger vessel.

-Article 6.21 bis - Relocation of pushed barges outside a pushed convoy Outside a pushed convoy, a pushed barge, may be relocated only:
+Article 6.21 bis - Relocation of pushed barges outside a pushed convoy

-- (a) Being coupled side-by-side to a motorized vessel or; - (b) In accordance with the regulations or with the authorization of the competent authority or, - (c) On short distances when a pushed convoy is being formed or broken up or;
+Outside a pushed convoy, a pushed barge, may only be moved:

-(d) Being coupled side-by-side with vessel which has a steering device and sufficient crew.
+- (a) Being coupled side-by-side to a motorized vessel or; - (b) On short distances when a pushed convoy is being formed or broken up or; - (c) Being coupled side-by-side with vessel which has a steering device and sufficient crew.